Evelyn Underhill: Influences

 They did not keep up their correspondence in later years.
 Both suffered debilitating illnesses in the last year of life and died in the summer of 1941, greatly distressed by the outbreak of World War II.

-In 1921, Underhill was to all outward appearances in an assured and enviable position.
-She had been asked by the University of Oxford to give the first of a new series of lectures on religion, and she was the first woman to gain such an honour.
-She was an authority on her own subject of mysticism and respected for her research and scholarship.
-Her writing was in demand, and she had an interesting and notable set of friends, devoted readers, a happy marriage and affectionate and loyal parents.
-At the same time she felt that her foundations were insecure and that her zeal for Reality was resting on a basis that was too fragile.
+In 1921, Underhill was asked by the University of Oxford to give the first of a new series of lectures on religion, and she was the first woman to do so.
+She was considered an authority on the subject of mysticism.
+Additionally, her works were in demand, and she was not lacking in terms of interpersonal relationships.
+However, she felt that her foundations were insecure and that her zeal for Reality was resting on a basis that was too fragile.

 By 1939, she was a member of the Anglican Pacifist Fellowship, writing a number of important tracts expressing her anti-war sentiment.

 After converting to Anglicanism, and perhaps overwhelmed by her knowledge of the achievements of the mystics and their perilous heights, her ten-year friendship with Catholic philosopher and writer Baron Friedrich von Hügel turned into one of spiritual direction.
 Charles Williams wrote in his introduction to her Letters: "The equal (or all but equal) swaying level of devotion and scepticism which is, for some souls, as much the Way as continuous simple faith is to others, was a distress to her. ...
 She wanted to be sure."
 She wrote to Von Hügel about the darkness she was struggling with.

 Surviving the London Blitz of 1940, her health disintegrated further and she died in the following year.
 She is buried with her husband in the churchyard extension at St John-at-Hampstead in London.

 She helped introduce the authors of medieval and Catholic spirituality to a largely Protestant audience and the lives of eastern mystics to the English-speaking world.
 As a frequent guest on radio, her 1936 work The Spiritual Life was especially influential as transcribed from a series of broadcasts given as a sequel to those by Dom Bernard Clements on the subject of prayer.
 Fellow theologian Charles Williams wrote the introduction to her published Letters in 1943, which reveal much about this prodigious woman.
 Upon her death, The Times reported that on the subject of theology, she was "unmatched by any of the professional teachers of her day."